Alison Brennan, Developmental Science

 Degree: M.S.
 Sociology, North Dakota State University (2011-2012)

-Advisor: Brandy Randall
+Advisor: Dr. Brandy Randall

-Degree: B.A.
-In psychology.
-Minnesota State University Moorhead
+Undergraduate: B.A.
+Psychology, Minnesota State University Moorhead

-Faculty advisor.
-Dr. Brandy Randall
+Faculty Advisor: Dr. Brandy Randall

 Undergraduate: BSc Psychology Loughborough University UK

 Master's Degree: MRes.
 Psychological Research Methods.
 Loughborough University UK

 Research: Body Image, Muscle Dysmorphia, Relationship between competitive sport and psychological well-being